amit221/mongodb-denormalized-data-sync/README.md

 synchronizerClientInstance.getDependencies();

 ```

-//return Promise with all your database dependencies
+return Promise with all your database dependencies

-return Promise